MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 Hi Elaine,

 Last year's harvest was very poor with all that rain, but this year is looking more promising.
 Smiley Our local farm has already harvested the Timothy & Rye hay and providing this week is dry, the guinea pig hay will be cut.
-Yes, really.....they have a couple of fields of lovely Conservation Grade Hay that is only sold for piggies and rabbits.
-Muttley
+Yes, really.....they have a couple of fields of lovely Conservation Grade Hay that is only sold for piggies and rabbits. :mwaha:

 Last year the hay wasn't cut until September and the quality wasn't great compared to what they normally produce.
 I hope that the straw harvest is good for you - do they cut it at the same time as grass hay?